dieckmdo/bachelor_experiments/ClassifierGTInstance/README.md

 - RFresults: contains the confusion matrix and metrics for the classification of the `RFAnnotator`
 - SVMresults: contains the confusion matrix and metrics for the classification of the `SVMAnnotator`
-- RFClassifierClass.txt: the merged database file of the `RFAnnotator`
+- RFClassifierInstance.txt: the merged database file of the `RFAnnotator`
-- SVMClassifierClass.txt: the merged database file of the `SVMAnnotator`
+- SVMClassifierInstance.txt: the merged database file of the `SVMAnnotator`
 - validation.py: a script to compute the confusion matrix and metrics for the classifications

 - the database files for the scenes splitted in scenarios, because the scenes get run through robosherlock per scenario